-How to Start the New Decade with a List of Positive Intentions
+How to Start the New Year with a List of Positive Intentions

-The year 2020 is already in full swing and not only do we have a new year, but a new decade.
-Parents, if you have not yet set your resolutions – or maybe you are worried you have already faltered on some – cut yourself some slack.
-We believe in making positive, healthy choices in any season, but to start the roaring 20s off on the right foot, we came up with a few easy yet meaningful intentions to add to your life for the months (and years!) ahead.
-Here are five New Year’s resolution ideas for parents of children with autism spectrum disorder (ASD) and developmental disabilities to try for 2020.
+New Year’s resolutions can seem motivating or daunting.
+We believe in making positive, healthy choices in any season, but to start January off on the right foot, we came up with a few easy yet meaningful intentions to add to your life for the months (and years!) ahead.
+Here are five New Year’s resolution ideas for parents of children with autism spectrum disorder (ASD) and developmental disabilities to try for 2022.

 - If your child needs help with developmental milestones, act on it now.

 What this means for you depends on where you are on the autism journey.
 If you believe your child is missing developmental milestones or displaying signs of autism, ask your pediatrician for assistance in screening for autism or seek a formal diagnostic evaluation.
 Maybe you already received the autism diagnosis, but have yet to choose a provider for applied behavior analysis (ABA therapy)…then now is your time.
 If your kiddo is already with us at a Hopebridge Autism Therapy Center, think about how else you can help him or her.
 This could mean working to gain more from parent training or partnering with the BCBA to set new goals for your child this year.
 Think about what “getting help” means to you and go for it.

 - Add layers of safety to your home for your child.